 3. A personal statement of no more than 500 words, summarizing the applicant’s background, reasons for pursuing an SJD, and how the degree will further the applicant’s professional aspirations.
 Please label this file “2. last name, first name (personal statement)”.

 4. A resume or curriculum vitae.
 Please label this file: “3. last name, first name (CV)”.

-5. Electronic (scanned) copies of official transcripts from each university and law school attended with English translations.
+5. Electronic (scanned) copies of official transcripts from each university and law school attended with English translations, if applicable.
 Please label this file: “4. last name, first name (transcripts)”.
-Please then send us as soon as possible a hard copy of certified original transcripts from each university and law school attended with English translations.
+Please then send us as soon as possible a hard copy of certified original transcripts from each university and law school attended with English translations, if applicable.
 Transcripts from law schools outside the United States must be submitted through LSAC (please provide your LSAC number on the space provided on the Application Form, if applicable).
 If you have received your LLM from UConn Law School you simply need to have the registrar send us your official transcript.
-Applicants who apply prior to the end of their last LLM semester and have not received final grades, should submit the most current transcript available.
+Applicants who apply prior to the end of their last LLM semester who have not received final grades, should submit the most current transcript available.

 6. A copy of the applicant’s LLM thesis (or its equivalent).
 Please label this file: “5. last name, first name (LLM thesis)”.

 7. A dissertation proposal of not less than 2,000 words (including footnotes).
 Please label this file: “6. last name, first name (dissertation proposal)”.
 The dissertation proposal must include the following:

 (a) A clear, law-related research question or problem that will be addressed;

 (b) A review of the literature addressing the question or problem (including any relevant literature from other disciplines, such as economics, sociology, or history) that demonstrates an ongoing debate among scholars, policy makers or other professional groups on the proposed question, or a lack of recognition of, or attention to, the problem;